arthurio/fastapi-filter/docs/index.md

 ### Example - Search

-If for some reason you can't or don't want to use `order_by` as the field name for ordering, you can override it:
+If for some reason you can't or don't want to use `search` as the field name for searching, you can override it by setting `search_field_name`:

 ```python
 from typing import Optional